 Chicory coffee is a rich source of plant phenolics, including caffeic acid, which inhibits platelet aggregation by the reduction in plasma and whole blood viscosity and activity of proinflammatory cytokine (that cause inflammation).
-Therefore intake of chicory coffee (300 mL per day for 1 week) acts as an antithrombotic and anti-inflammatory agent who treats red blood cell deformability (hemolytic anemia), prevents blood clot formation and inflammation (3).
+Therefore intake of chicory coffee (300 mL per day for 1 week) acts as an antithrombotic and anti-inflammatory agent that treats red blood cell deformability (hemolytic anemia), prevents blood clot formation and inflammation (3).

 2. Reduce or delay the development of diabetes and its complications

-Intake of chicory prevents the body-weight loss, decreases blood sugar level, triacylglycerol, total cholesterol, HbA1c level.
+Intake of chicory prevents body-weight loss, decreases blood sugar level, triacylglycerol, total cholesterol, HbA1c level.
 It also improves bowel function therefore chicory may be useful as a natural dietary supplement for slowing down the rate of diabetes progress, and delaying the development of its complications (4).

 3. Effect on mood and cognitive performance

-Intake of chicory tea and coffee which contain inulin (5 gm), feel happier, improve mood, digestion, memory and reduce appetite as well as improve episodic memory (recall and recognition) (5).
+Intake of chicory tea and coffee which contain inulin (5 gm), feel happier, improve mood, digestion, memory, and reduce appetite as well as improve episodic memory (recall and recognition) (5).